Terms of Service

 Your data

-What Promote collects and sends is spelled out on the privacy page.
+What Promote collects, where it lives, and how to take it back is spelled out on the privacy page.
 By using Promote you agree to the data handling described there.
-The short version: your games, analyses, and Coach conversations stay on your machine; a once-a-day anonymous ping is on by default and can be turned off in Settings.
+The short version: your account, games, findings, and SRS state are stored in our private Cloudflare cloud, scoped to your user UUID; you can export everything or delete the account from Settings; an anonymous device-keyed telemetry ping is on by default and can be turned off.

 Paid features and refunds

-Promote's paid tiers are not yet live.
-When they go live, the price shown at checkout is the price you pay.
-Subscription terms, renewal behavior, and any promotional pricing will be disclosed on the purchase screen before you're charged.
+The price shown at checkout is the price you pay.
+Subscription terms, renewal behavior, and any promotional pricing are disclosed on the purchase screen before you're charged.
+Promote runs on AI credits — a portion of each purchase becomes spendable credit on the AI features.
+You can see your balance in the topbar of the app at any time.

 Service availability